peter-i-frazier/pool/README.txt

 src/
 Contains the software implementation of the POOL algorithm in src/core and an earlier implementation in src/archive_code.
 Also contains custom software written to normalize images of membranes created during experiments (src/normalization).
 Also contains code for making plots, both in the paper (src/make_plots_for_paper) and in presentations (src/make_plots_for_presentation).

+Requirements to run the code
+- R
+- MCMCpack (an R package)